Code-Institute-Submissions/MSP-8/TESTING.md

 As this application is primarily a command line program, it has been developed with Desktop as the primary access method.
 The python application (run.py file) has been tested on MAC, Windows and linux.

+The code will be deployed to Heroku and accessed by the provided mock terminal.

 ## User Acceptance Testing: